• Who We Are

 By: Holly Odgers

-• Collect: Rake your leaves away from the lake and collect them for proper pickup.
-Vegetative waste disposal information for each town is provided below.
+• Collect: Rake leaves away from the lake and collect them for proper pickup (see town-specific info below).

-• Mulch: Utilize a mower to mulch the leaves directly into your lawn, providing valuable nutrients to your soil.
+• Mulch: Use a mower to mulch leaves into your lawn, returning valuable nutrients to the soil.

 Please share this information with neighbors and lawn maintenance services who may be unaware of the detrimental effects of depositing leaves into the lake.
-By working together, we can protect the health of Lake Hopatcong for generations to come.
+By working together, we can protect Lake Hopatcong’s water quality and beauty for generations to come.

 Vegetative waste disposal by town

-Please refer to your town's website for details on vegetative disposal or pickup.
+Please refer to your town's website for full details on vegetative disposal or pickup.

 Hopatcong